antitree/private-tor-network/README.md

 ### TODO

-* Use an environment variable to choose which version of tor to compile
-* Get rid of apt-get from docker container
 * Wait for someone to yell at me about using scale like this and then move to the new networking

 ### Dislaimer